al-ce/karaml/README.md

 `json` map are separated as sequence item (a properly indented dash `-` followed by a space), and no commas are used to separate those items.

-***WARNING!***: karaml 'inspects' your regular yaml-flavored configuration for proper formatting - not just whether you wrote it in a syntax karaml can intrepret, but also whether you used valid key codes, valid modifiers, etc. karaml also formats the modification's dictionary for you so you don't have to keep track of what level of bracket nesting you're in, whether you should have used `[]` or `{}`, added or forgot a comma, etc. Currently, karaml doesn't support these 'health checks' for the JSON extension map, so karaml will just append whatever you put in there to the rule-set.
+***WARNING!***: in the layer mappings, karaml 'inspects' your configuration for proper formatting - not just whether you wrote it in a syntax karaml can intrepret, but also whether you used valid key codes, valid modifiers, etc.
+Currently, karaml doesn't support these 'health checks' for the JSON extension map, so karaml will just append whatever you put in there to the rule-set.

 ```yaml
 /base/: